Caring For Flowers

 These tips should help you to enjoy the most out flowers you have purchased from a florist or flowers delivered to you by a florist.

 How to care for cut flowers

 Most flower arrangements will last between 4-7 days, depending on the flowers that have been used and the care they receive.
-Ffactors such as heat, sunlight and drafts may affect the life span of fresh cut flowers.
+Factors such as heat, sunlight and drafts may affect the vase life of fresh cut flowers.

 Tips to help prolong the life of your flowers:

 - Always keep your flowers in a cool place

 - Keep flowers away from heating or cooling vents

 - Keep flowers away from fruit and vegetables